ayaghini/ayaghini.github.io/_posts/2020-03-08-EviroSense.markdown

 ![Prototype](/assets/img/2IMG_0882.jpg)

 ### BME 280
 BME 280 is a well-known sensor from Bosch.
-It measures **Temerature, Humidity, and Barometer presure**.
+It measures **Temperature, Humidity, and Barometer pressure**.

 Use this page to learn more:
 [BME280 Guide](http://cactus.io/hookups/sensors/barometric/bme280/hookup-arduino-to-bme280-barometric-pressure-sensor)